The Best Splitting Axes in Canada

 The best splitting axes in Canada

-There are a range of unique designs, sizes, and options to consider when getting a splitting axe.
-I own or have swing time with almost all the axes on this list, and have tried to break down the strengths and weaknesses I have experienced through hands-on experience.
+There are different designs, sizes, and options to consider when getting a splitting axe.
+I will do my best to break down the strengths and weaknesses I have experienced through hands-on use, so you can find exactly what you need.

 The flared head spreads the wood apart quickly and is tapered on the corners to help twist and pry stubborn wood apart.
 The blade begins as a thinner edge, which helps penetrate better and makes splitting smaller pieces easier without needing full-force swings.